 - Make a portfolio.
 Now that you have a website (I assumed you followed my advice, no questions asked) you can create a portfolio that will make you stand out from other photographers.
 Show people your best skills.

 - Become a freelancer.
 In order to be able to offer your services (unless you work for an agency), you can become a freelance photographer and start your own business.
 Read about what freelancing is and start working in that direction.
 Everything that I told you about before, like building your website and creating a portfolio, is tightly connected to becoming a successful freelance photographer.

 - Sell your photos online.
 This is not something that requires a portfolio, as you can sell your photos on different stock photo websites, but it can be a ‘’side-job’’, next to your photography business.
 Try different directions and see which one fits you best.

 Bonus: the longest photographic exposure photo ever taken

 Because all of us need inspiration in order to feel determined to do a great job, what better way than showing you the creation of someone so dedicated to this trend, that they exceeded everyone’s expectations regarding long exposure photography.

 This is the story of a German photographer called Michael Wesley.
 He was invited by the Museum of Modern Art in New York to capture the destruction and reconstruction of the building.

 He did so by setting up four cameras in different corners and leaving the shutter open for 34 months!
 This is actually a very impressive job to be done.
 So remember that you can create amazing things if you work hard enough.
-Down below you can see his creation that I told you about.

 Art is something that’s constantly changing and embracing new trends that people follow and go along with.